pwnyy/Streamer.bot_Imports/pwnDeathCounter_Single/readme.md

 | removedDeathCounterMsg | string/text  | Message if the current game has been remove from the death counters |

 ### Get Game Counter / Total Deaths
-[justify]These actions are only there to display the counters in the chat.[/justify]
+These actions are only there to display the counters in the chat.
 #### Get Game Counter
 Display the current games death counter
 | **Argument Name**           | **Value**          | **Description**                                                                                                  |